Jump toUpdate content

 /etc/default/openvpnand insert the following line:

-Once the connection to the RPN VPN server has been established, you may check whether you can see a new interface, using your RPN VPN IP:
+Once the connection to the RPN VPN server is established, you can use your RPN VPN IP to check whether a new interface displays:

 root@mydedibox:/etc/default# ifconfig tun0